|

 14. Check Your Car Before Leaving

-If your car is new this is less important but for older cars make sure everything is running smoothly.
+If your car is new this step is less important, but for older cars, you want to make sure everything is running smoothly.
 Bring your car into the garage to check the breaks, battery, engine…

 Also check when you’re due for an oil change.
 Depending on how long you’ll be on the road for, you might want to get this changed before you leave.